cyxzheng/cyxzheng.github.io/_projects/property.md

 I was involved from the discovery phase all the way to client handoff, spanning four months from January 2018 to April 2018.

-# One Form, Different Habits
+# One form, different habits

 From early talks with the client, we thought that the problem mostly lay with the paper forms.
 We were told that the adjusters usually had to fill out a multi-page form during the inspection, and the form items were never filled in order, due to the unpredictable nature of property damage.